NDevTK/chromiumwiki/network.md

 * **Host Resolution (`host_resolver_impl.cc`):** Potential logic flaws in host resolution could include DNS spoofing, hostname validation bypass, and DNS cache poisoning.
 The `host_resolver_impl.cc` file's handling of DNS responses needs a thorough security review to prevent DNS spoofing attacks.
 Consider implementing DNSSEC validation.
 The hostname validation mechanisms in `host_resolver_impl.cc` should be reviewed for potential bypass vulnerabilities.
 The DNS cache management in `host_resolver_impl.cc` should be reviewed for vulnerabilities to cache poisoning attacks.
 Implement robust mechanisms to prevent DNS spoofing and cache poisoning attacks.

 * **Certificate Verification (`x509_certificate.cc`, `trust_store_mac.cc`):** The core certificate verification logic requires a comprehensive security review.
 Specific attention should be paid to how these functions handle various certificate formats, error conditions, and interactions with the system's trust store.
 Any flaws in these functions could have significant security implications.
 Consider adding logging and auditing to track certificate verification results.
 The certificate verification logic should be thoroughly reviewed for potential vulnerabilities, including handling of various certificate formats, error conditions, and interactions with the system's trust store.
 Implement robust error handling and logging mechanisms to track certificate verification results.
+Analysis of the Android, iOS, and built-in certificate verification implementations (`net/cert/cert_verify_proc_android.cc`, `net/cert/cert_verify_proc_ios.cc`, `net/cert/cert_verify_proc_builtin.cc`) reveals potential vulnerabilities related to AIA fetching, input validation, error handling, and the handling of weak keys and algorithms.
+These implementations should be thoroughly reviewed for potential vulnerabilities.
+Specific attention should be paid to the handling of various certificate formats, error conditions, and interactions with the system's trust store.
+Robust input validation and error handling are crucial to prevent various attacks.

 * **Private Key Management (`ssl_private_key.cc`):** The `DefaultAlgorithmPreferences` function should be reviewed to ensure that only strong and widely supported signature algorithms are preferred.
 The preference order should be carefully considered to balance security and compatibility.
 The function's logic should be thoroughly tested to ensure that it selects appropriate algorithms under various conditions.
 Consider adding logging or auditing to track the selected algorithms.
 The selection of weak algorithms could significantly weaken the security of SSL/TLS connections.
 The function's logic for selecting default algorithm preferences should be reviewed to ensure that only strong and widely supported algorithms are prioritized.
 The function should be updated to reflect current best practices for algorithm selection.